2010-2014 Ford Mustang coupe

 There are plenty of great ways to turn your Mustang's sound system into something truly amazing.

 Many Mustangs come from the factory with a satellite radio tuner.
-If you're replacing your factory radio, you can switch over to an external tuner and simply transfer your subscription.
-Just call SiriusXM for details.
+If you're replacing your factory radio, you can switch over to an external SiriusXM satellite radio tuner and simply transfer your subscription.

 If you enjoy great-running Mustangs and great-sounding car audio systems, join our Mustang Sound community on Google +.
 It's a great place to share audio installation tips, post photos, and connect with other Mustang enthusiasts.
 We'll see you there!